PieLabs/pie-website/content/docs/developing/introduction.md

 # The pieces of a PIE

 A PIE is at a minimum a package that defines a custom element for rendering.
-It may also define a controller for processing the model before sending it to the ui element and also a configuration ui to allow the data model to be altered.
+It may also define a controller for processing the model before sending it to the ui element and also a configuration ui, that can be used for editing the pie's data model.
 All these parts are defined by using some packaging conventions.
 Follow the links below for more detail:

 * [defining a pie package](/developing/packaging)
 * [element](/developing/element)